nmasamba/AlgoTrading101/README.md

-To run interactively, use Jupyter Notebook with Python 2.7 (this is what I used).
+To run interactively, use Jupyter Notebook with Python2.7 (this is what I used).
+Python3.x could also be used but I cannot guarantee everything will work, simply because I have not tested the example using that Python version.

 You'll need to create a separate config file called oanda.cfg containing your account_id and access_token (obtainable from Oanda after registering).